 Post by RightEatingHabits.com - A low-carb diet plan does work better in helping insulin-resistent women lose more weight than a low fat diet, a study by the University of Nevada School of Medicine, Reno shows.
-A low carb diet plan is similar to a low glycemic index diet and low glycemic load meal plan.
+A low carb diet plan is similar to a low glycemic index diet (low GI diet) and low glycemic load meal plan.
 The plan requires a conscious effort to eat only carbohydrate foods which stabilise blood glucose levels and have low carbohydrate content.
 A low-carb diet plan is a recipe for healthy eating: more whole grains, more fruits and vegetables, seeds and nuts, and no refined, processed foods, and saturated fats.
-What healthy foods to eat to lose weight.
+What healthy foods to eat to lose more weight.

 The study, reported in the Science Daily in Jun 2010, shows insulin-resistent women on a low-carb diet plan lose more weight (3-4 pounds) than those on a low-fat diet.
 So don’t skip the good fats.
 They are neccessary for weight loss.